Explains how to report dirty food premises or unsatisfactory food.

 Citizens Advice Consumer Services (external link)

-For other routine queries and complaints about food or food premises related complaints please contact the Food Services Team with details of where the business is located or where you bought the food from.
+For other complaints about food or food premises related complaints please contact the Food Services Team with details of where the business is located or where you bought the food from.
 Officers will respond according to the health risk presented by the complaint.
 This may involve visiting the food premises, taking legal action or simply retaining the information for the purpose of intelligence.
 Unless you would like to remain anonymous providing your name, email, telephone number and contact address will be helpful to further investigations;

 Telephone: (01482) 39 6301